 There are many types of ovulation kits offering different testing methods.
 A person should follow the kit instructions carefully to ensure accurate results.

-This type requires a person to collect a urine sample and use a pipette to place a few drops of urine onto the sample area.
+- Cassettes: These require a person to collect a urine sample and use a pipette to place a few drops onto the sample area.

 In one 2020 study, women who used home ovulation tests with a connected app were twice as likely to conceive during the first cycle than those who did not.
 A similar

 However, LH surges may not always indicate actual ovulation.
 An older observational study states that LH surges are variable and have several types.
-For example, women who have polycystic ovary syndrome (PCOS) tend to have high LH levels or multiple peaks.
+For example, women with polycystic ovary syndrome (PCOS) tend to have high LH levels or multiple peaks.

 Because of this, the tests cannot confirm the occurrence of ovulation with 100% accuracy.

-People with hormonal imbalances may find more accurate results with non-hormonal methods of predicting ovulation than with tests that rely on hormone levels.
+People with hormonal imbalances may find more accurate results with nonhormonal methods of predicting ovulation than tests that rely on hormone levels.

 Many of these tests are not FDA-approved for home testing and should not replace ongoing consultations with a fertility specialist.